-Calculates power for the generic F-Test with (optional) Type 1 and Type 2 error plots.
+Determines the power or the non-centrality parameter for the generic F-Test with (optional) Type 1 and Type 2 error plots.

 Usage